 About the Stanislaus Archive

-GreenInfo Network, a nonprofit created in 1996 by former ARTA guide/manager and FOR board chair Larry Orman to provide information technology support to other NGOs, was asked to develop this web site by a group of those who have a long history with the Stanislaus River and who believe it offers enduring inspiration for efforts to conserve the natural world.
+GreenInfo Network, a nonprofit created in 1996 by former ARTA guide/manager and Friends of the River board chair Larry Orman to provide information technology support to other NGOs, was asked to develop this web site by a group of those who have a long history with the Stanislaus River and who believe it offers enduring inspiration for efforts to conserve the natural world.

 Those in this group (many shown in photo of early organizing meeting, at right) include Richard Roos-Collins, John Cassidy, Mark Dubois, Alexander Gaguine, Gracielle Rossi, Jennifer Jennings, Jon Amodio, Joe Daly, Roy Tennant, Christian Kallen, Martin Blake (now deceased), and others.